TuberculosisSpecimen/diss/_dissertation/Section_8-0-2.md

 *The Journal of Tuberculosis*.
 Edited by von Ruck, Karl.
 Asheville: , 1902.

 *The Journal of Tuberculosis*.
 Edited by von Ruck, Karl.
 Asheville: , 1903.

-*The Lancet*.
-1913.

-*The Lancet*.
-Edited by Wakley, James G..
-1870.

-*The Lancet*.
-Edited by Wakley, James G..
-1870.

-*The Lancet*.
-Edited by Wakley, James G..
-1872.

-*The Lancet*.
-Edited by Wakley, James G..
-1873.

-*The Lancet*.
-Edited by Wakley, James G..
-1873.

-*The Lancet*.
-Edited by Wakley, James G..
-1874.

-*The Lancet*.
-Edited by Wakley, James G..
-1874.

-*The Lancet*.
-Edited by Wakley, James G..
-1875.

-*The Lancet*.
-Edited by Wakley, James G..
-1875.

-*The Lancet*.
-Edited by Wakley, James G..
-1876.

-*The Lancet*.
-Edited by Wakley, James G..
-1876.

-*The Lancet*.
-Edited by Wakley, James G..
-1877.

-*The Lancet*.
-Edited by Wakley, James G..
-1878.

-*The Lancet*.
-Edited by Wakley, James G..
-1881.

-*The Lancet*.
-Edited by Wakley, James G..
-1881.

-*The Lancet*.
-Edited by Wakley, James G..
-1882.

-*The Lancet*.
-Edited by Wakley, James G..
-1882.

-*The Lancet*.
-Edited by Wakley, James G..
-1883.

 *The Medical News*.
 1892.